-- Spiritual beliefs that the world is basically a good or rational place which help guard against feelings of terror and betrayal.
+- Spiritual beliefs that the world is basically a good or rational place, which help guard against feelings of fear and betrayal.

-Keep in mind that we are not saying that just because a person believes something which helps them manage their feelings, that what they believe in is not reasonable or true!
-We are not concerned with the objective truth or otherwise of someone’s beliefs.
+We are not saying that just because a person believes something that helps them manage their feelings, that what they believe in is not reasonable or true!
+We are not concerned with the objective truth or logic of someone’s beliefs.
 What we are saying is that some beliefs do help people manage strong feelings and from that point of view, can be seen as a strategy.

-Many men who have survived child abuse find that being in relationships triggers bad feelings.
-Here are some of the main ways men attempt to manage their feelings within relationships.
+Many men who have survived childhood abuse find that being in relationships triggers uncomfortable feelings.
+Here are some of the main ways men may attempt to manage their feelings within relationships.

 Clinging to relationships: Some men who have experienced neglect or lack of care can be so afraid of losing a relationship that they become vulnerable to entering into abusive or unhappy relationships.
 Alternatively, such men may also act in controlling or abusive ways within relationships to try to keep the relationship together.
 Worry about losing their partner, feelings of despair or anger, jealousy, even stalking and violence, are not uncommon.

 Controlling relationships: Some men are susceptible to feeling like they are being controlled, exploited or abused within relationships.
-This can lead to them reacting with attempts to strongly control the relationship, which can in turn lead to abuse or violence toward their partner.
-Some men protect themselves by remaining distant or inaccessible within the relationship.
+This can lead to them reacting with attempts to strongly control the relationship themselves, which can in turn lead to abuse or violence toward their partner.
+Some men protect themselves by remaining distant or inaccessible within the relationship as a way to “have control” over their feelings.
 It is common for men who experienced sexual violence to have lots of feelings of anger in relation to their abuse and for this to spill over into their relationships.